 The ideas about strategic design and Pulse room (as Obeya was called in Europe) started to spread in Sweden.
 One of the founders of Parmatur worked at Scania during the 1990s, and was involved in the method development.

 Parmatur was founded in 1999 with Scania as one of its first customers.

 Since then, Parmatur has further developed the ideas with strategic design and Pulse meetings and Pulse rooms into a model, the Pulseguide.
-A simplified model, Agile Pulse, has in recent years been released under a Creative Commons license.
+A simplified model, Parmatur Pulse, has in recent years been released under a Creative Commons license.

-The Pulseguide (and Agile Pulse) has been developed so that it currently governs all the parts needed to work effectively with strategy and development, such as portfolio management, product management, resource management, assignment management, and of course project management.
+The Pulseguide (and Parmatur Pulse) has been developed so that it currently governs all the parts needed to work effectively with strategy and development, such as portfolio management, product management, resource management, assignment management, and of course project management.

 The methods in the Pulseguide are based on principles for queuing theory to prevent overloading, game theory to facilitate teamwork, division into smaller part to reduce cost of errors, and information theory to set up a network of pulse meetings.
 Many of these principles can also be found in Lean production.

 To monitor the progress with strategic design and Obeya, Toyota is using a number of key performance indicators.
 In 2019 Parmatur released two Apps (the Parmatur App & the Agile Pulse App) to do this monitoring easier and faster.

 Today (2019) Parmatur has helped over 50 companies to introduce Pulse.
 They have vastly improved their efficiency in product development with Pulse.
 You can contact us for references.